 Common Air Conditioning Problems

 While your AC unit can perform great and keep your home cool if installed properly, there is room for error and there are many reasons why your AC unit could stop working properly.
 Some of the reasons for nonperforming units include incorrect installation, poor service quality, and inadequate maintenance.
 At Bold City AC, we want to help you understand how issues arise and how we can fix them.
+Call for the best air conditioning service Jacksonville FL.

 If your AC is low on refrigerant, it could have a leak or it was undercharged when installed.
 If a leak is present, adding refrigerant won’t solve the problem.
 Our technicians can fix leaks, test the repair, and then charge the system with the correct amount of refrigerant.